EsotericSoftware/spine-runtimes/spine-solar2d/README.md

 ## Spine version

-spine-corona works with data exported from Spine 3.9.xx.
+spine-solar2d works with data exported from Spine 3.9.xx.

-spine-corona supports all Spine features.
+spine-solar2d supports all Spine features.

-spine-corona does not yet support loading the binary format.
+spine-solar2d does not yet support loading the binary format.

 ## Setup

 1. Download the Spine Runtimes source using [git](https://help.github.com/articles/set-up-git) or by downloading it as a zip via the download button above.
-2. Copy the `spine-lua/spine-lua` folder to `spine-corona`.
+2. Copy the `spine-lua/spine-lua` folder to `spine-solar2d`.
-3. Run the `main.lua` file using Corona.
+3. Run the `main.lua` file using Solar2D.
 Tap/click to switch between skeletons

-Alternatively, the `spine-lua` and `spine-corona/spine-corona` directories can be copied into your project.
-Note that the spine-corona `require` statements use `spine-lua.Xxx`, so the spine-lua files must be in a `spine-lua` directory in your project.
+Alternatively, the `spine-lua` and `spine-solar2d/spine-solar2d` directories can be copied into your project.
+Note that the spine-solar2d `require` statements use `spine-lua.Xxx`, so the spine-lua files must be in a `spine-lua` directory in your project.

-When using the `EmmyLua` plugin for IntelliJ IDEA, create a launch configuration pointing at the `Corona Simulator` executable (e.g. ` /Applications/Corona/Corona Simulator.app/Contents/MacOS/Corona Simulator` on macOS), set the working directory to `spine-corona`, and set the parameters to `main.lua`.
+When using the `EmmyLua` plugin for IntelliJ IDEA, create a launch configuration pointing at the `Corona Simulator` executable (e.g. ` /Applications/Corona/Corona Simulator.app/Contents/MacOS/Corona Simulator` on macOS), set the working directory to `spine-solar2d`, and set the parameters to `main.lua`.